DeveshSingh123/LearnSphere1/README.md

 The frontend communicates with the backend through REST APIs, and the backend interacts with the database to retrieve or store data.
 Authentication is implemented using JWT tokens, which secure the user sessions.

 **It includes features like:**
-Student dashboard
+1.Student dashboard
-Instructor course upload
+2.Instructor course upload
-Admin management
+3.Admin management

 **Features:**
- User Authentication (JWT )
+1.User Authentication (JWT )
- Instructor & Student Roles
+2. Instructor & Student Roles
- Course Creation & Enrollment
+3. Course Creation & Enrollment
- Payment Integration (Razorpay)
- Refresh & Access Token
+4.Refresh & Access Token
- Fully Responsive UI
+5. Fully Responsive UI

  **Tech Stack**
 Frontend: